Safe Policies for Reinforcement Learning via Primal-Dual Methods: Safe Learning Has (Almost) Zero Duality Gap

 When the policies were selected from arbitrary distributions we showed in Theorem \ref{T:strongDuality} that the safe learning problem has zero duality gap and thus, $P^\star=D^\star$.
 This is no longer the case when we consider parametric policies.
-However, we claim and prove in the following theorem that the duality gap is bounded by a function that is linear with the approximation error $\epsilon$ of the parameterization. \begin{theorem} Suppose that~$r(s,a)$ is bounded for all~$(s,a)\in\ccalS\times\ccalA$ by a constant $B_r>0$ and that Slater's condition holds for~\eqref{P:parametric}.
+However, we claim and prove in the following theorem that the duality gap is bounded by a function that is linear with the approximation error $\epsilon$ of the parameterization. \begin{theorem} Suppose that~$r(s,a)$ is bounded for all~$(s,a)\in\ccalS\times\ccalA$ by a constant $B_r>0$ and that there exists a strictly feasible solution for \eqref{P:constrainedRL}.
 Let $\lambda_\epsilon^\star$ be the solution to the dual problem associated with the perturbed problem \eqref{P:perturbed} with perturbation $\xi_i=\epsilon/(1-\gamma)$ for all $i=1,\ldots,m$.
-Then, if the parametrization $\pi_\theta$ is an $\epsilon-$universal parametrization of functions $\pi\in\ccalP(\ccalS)$ it follows that
+Then, if the parametrization $\pi_\theta$ is an $\epsilon-$universal parametrization of functions $\pi\in\ccalP_s(\ccalA)$ it follows that

-where~$P^\star$ is the optimal value of~\eqref{P:constrainedRL} and~$D_{\theta}^\star$ the value of the parametrized dual problem \eqref{P:dual_parametric}. \end{theorem} \begin{proof} See Appendix \ref{proof_param}. \end{proof} The implication of the previous result is that there is almost no price to pay by introducing a parametrization.
+where~$P^\star_\theta$ is the optimal value of~\eqref{P:parametric} and~$D_{\theta}^\star$ the value of the parametrized dual problem \eqref{P:dual_parametric}. \end{theorem} \begin{proof} See Appendix \ref{proof_param}. \end{proof} The implication of the previous result is that there is almost no price to pay by introducing a parametrization.
 By solving the dual problem \eqref{P:dual_parametric} the sub-optimality achieved is of order $\epsilon$, i.e., the error on the representation of the policies.
 Notice that this error could be made arbitrarily small by increasing the representation ability of the parametrization, by for instance increasing the dimension of the vector of parameters $\theta$.

-The latter means that if we can compute the dual function it is possible to solve the safe learning problem approximately.
-Moreover, working on the dual domain provides two computational advantages; on one hand, the dimension of the problem is the number of constraints in \eqref{P:constrainedRL}.
-In addition, the dual function is always convex, hence gradient descent on the dual domain solves the problem of interest.
-In the next section we propose an algorithm to solve the safe learning problem approximately based on the previous discussion.
+{The latter means that the main burden of solving \eqref{P:parametric} is in computing the dual function.
+Which is equivalent to solving an unconstrained RL problem (cf., \eqref{reward_constrained} and \eqref{eqn_parametric_lagrangian} and the related discussion).
+Thus, solving constrained RL problems of the form \eqref{P:parametric} is not much more challenging than its unconstrained counterpart.
+Moreover, working on the dual domain provides the advantages discussed in Section \ref{sec_safe_learning} as compared to working the risk aware reward.

+Based on the previous results we can exploit dual and primal-dual algorithms to solve the safe RL problem \eqref{P:parametric}.
+This is the subject of the next section.